HOW TO DETERMINE PATERNITY WITHOUT A DNA TEST?

 Performing a DNA test to determine paternity is currently the most accurate method of determining paternity.
 This option is also the only option today the court will accept to help establish paternity.
 Here are some of the most common ways people attempt to determine paternity without a DNA test:

-blood types
+blood sample types

 1. Blood typing: